Greece Moments Greece Moments

 The mills line up like a string of pearls

-The whitewashed windmills with the red roofs served the local supply until the middle of the 20th century, as they ground the grain from the surrounding area into flour.
-Its location is no coincidence: up here on the ridge of Chora the wind whistles quite mercilessly almost every day.
+The whitewashed windmills with the red roofs served the local community until the middle of the 20th century, grinding grain from the surrounding area into flour.
+Their location is no coincidence: up here on the ridge of Chora, the wind whistles quite mercilessly almost every day.
 Overall, Astypalea is one of the windiest islands in the South Aegean.

 Windmühlen von Astypalea Griechenland